eclipse-openj9/openj9-docs/docs/vgclog.md

 The child XML element attribute values of the`<mem>` and `<mem-info>` XML elements indicate the configuration of the memory.
 For this example, at the start of this GC increment, 25% of the total heap is available as free memory.
 This free memory is split between the following areas of the heap:

-The nursery area, which has 87% of its total memory available as free memory.
-The free memory is only available in the allocate space of the nursery area.
-The survivor space has no free memory.
+The *nursery* area, which has 87% of its total memory available as free memory.
+The free memory is only available in the *allocate* space of the *nursery* area.
+The *survivor* space has no free memory.

-The tenure area, which has 5% of its total memory available as free memory.
+The *tenure* area, which has 5% of its total memory available as free memory.
 All of this free memory is in the long object allocation area.
 No free memory is available in the short object allocation area.

-**Note:** The global GC cycle runs to free up memory in the tenure area.
-The freeing up of memory in the nursery area is achieved by using the partial GC cycle.
-For more information, see [Gencon Policy(default)](gc.md#gencon-policy-(default)).
+**Note:** The global GC cycle runs to free up memory in the *tenure* area.
+The freeing up of memory in the *nursery* area is achieved by using the partial GC cycle.
+For more information, see [`gencon` Policy(default)](gc.md#gencon-policy-(default)).

-**`<gc-op>`**
+#### `<gc-op>`

 The `<gc-op>` XML element and its child XML elements contain information about the increment’s operations and phases.
 5 `<gc-op>` XML elements are recorded.
 The `type` XML attribute records the different operations and phases that are involved: